A post not about goals, productivity, tools, and technology!1

 5. Re-build a Google Sheets-less Data Journal

 Leaving Google Sheets was a lesson in complexity.
-I don’t plan to actually leave Google Sheets this time, I just want to enable a locally-hosted data reception microservice.
+I don’t plan to actually leave Google Sheets this time, I just want to enable a locally-hosted data-reception microservice.
 I’d like the option to send little tracking updates to a Raspberry Pi in my closet rather than a server somewhere in Google’s cloud.

 3. Building Additional Data Pipelines